Marble House: Design

 Architect Richard Morris Hunt hired Giuseppe Moretti to produce the interior's marble friezes and statuary, including work on bas-reliefs of Hunt and Jules Hardouin Mansart, the master architect for Louis XIV during the construction of Palace of Versailles; and which stood side by side on the mezzanine level of the staircase.
 The Grand Salon, designed by Allard and Sons, served as a ballroom and reception room.
 Designed in the Louis XIV style, it features green silk cut velvet upholstery and draperies.
 The originals were made by Prelle.
 The walls are carved wood and gold gilt panels representing scenes from classical mythology, inspired by the panels and trophies adorning the Galerie d'Apollon at the Louvre.
 The ceiling features an 18th-century French painting in the manner of Pietro da Cortona depicting Minerva, with a surround adapted from the ceiling of the Queen's Bedroom at Versailles.

 The Gothic Room, in the Gothic Revival-style, was designed to display Alva Vanderbilt's collection of Medieval and Renaissance decorative objects.
 The stone fireplace in the room was copied by Allard and Sons from one in the Jacques Cœur House in Bourges.
 The furniture was by Gilbert Cuel.
 The Library is in the Rococo-style.
 It served as both a morning room and library.
 The doors and bookcases, in carved walnut, were a collaboration between Allard and Cuel.
 The Dining Room features pink Numidian marble and gilt bronze capitals and trophies.
 The fireplace is a replica of the one in the Salon d'Hercule at Versailles.
 The ceiling is decorated painted with a hunting and fishing motif, with an 18th-century French ceiling in the center.
 Mrs. Vanderbilt's Bedroom, on the second floor, is in the Louis XIV style.
-The ceiling in this room is adorned with circular ceiling painting of Athena, painted circa 1721 by Giovanni Antonio Pellegrini.
+The ceiling in this room is adorned with a circular ceiling painting of Athena, painted circa 1721 by Giovanni Antonio Pellegrini.
 It was originally in the library of the Palazzo Pisani Moretta in Venice.